What Is SMTP? Understanding the Simple Mail Transfer Protocol

 4. DATA

-The DATA command initiates the transfer of the email message.
-The message body follows this command and ends with a single dot (.) on a separate line.
-Example:
+The DATA command starts the transfer of the email content.
+After this command, the subject and message body are sent.
+The message ends with a single dot on a separate line.

 5. QUIT